Master of Science in OT

 All students in the OT program will be required to participate in an international experience as a part of their academic program.
 For students seeking an alternative to the study abroad requirement or students who have substantial international experience within 5 years of entering San Jose State University please see the College of Health and Human Sciences (CHHS) website for petition forms.

-Informational Session (Nov.
-14, 2024) via Zoom (link provided after registration)
+Informational Session (TBD) via Zoom (link provided after registration)